Sign Up

 • Assumed monthly insurance and property tax escrow amount: $255/mo

-What this means is that, if Sergeant Smith wanted his BAH stipend to cover his entire monthly mortgage payment, he could afford to buy a $209,788 home with the VA loan.
+This means that if Sergeant Smith wanted his BAH stipend to cover his entire monthly mortgage payment, he could afford to buy a $223,407 home with a VA loan.
 Of course, there are a lot of other assumptions that factor into this rough calculation, so consult a VA lender to get a better idea of what you can afford.

 Final Thoughts

-Basic Allowance for Housing is an outstanding resource.
+The Basic Allowance for Housing is a valuable resource.
 The VA loan is also an outstanding resource.
-Combine the two, and service members have an absolutely incredible financial opportunity.
+Combine the two, and servicemembers have an absolutely incredible financial opportunity.
 And, as VA loan providers are inherently familiar with both BAH and the military home-buying process, they’ll help you every step of the way.

 Start Here: $0 Down Payment VA Loan Eligibility